andre-st/goodreads-toolbox/t/README.md

 | Goal                                         | Rationale
 |----------------------------------------------|-------------------------------------
-| Costs__LowTCO                                | Solo-developer non-commerical side-project; everything should be able to run on a single personal computer (time > money)
+| Costs__LowTCO                                | Solo-developer non-profit side-project; Out of scope: distributed scraping with unique IP addresses (request throttling); we can easily wait for results
-| Functionality__Correctness                   | Garbage in, garbage out
+| Functionality__Correctness                   | worst case: wasted computer time, missed book discovery opportunities, too many annoying/useless emails (recentrated)
 | Functionality__Robustness                    | Loading data can take hours: expect Internet connection issues, Goodreads has exceptions, sometimes over capacity, invalid dates
 | Reliability__Resumability                    | Loading data can take hours: allow intentional pauses, expect program or computer crashes, power issues -- we don't want to start from the beginning
 | Usability                                    | Out of scope: Windows, GUIs, Browser-Addons, SaaS too much effort, although it would increase potential user base
-| Usability__Learnability                      | many program options and functions (libs), you cannot remember everything
+| Usability__Learnability                      | Many program options and functions (libs), you cannot remember everything
 | Usability__Unattendability                   | Loading data can take hours: allow people leaving the computer/process or running the toolbox on a remote computer/server
 | Maintainability__Testability                 | Scraping the Goodreads website expects stable HTML/JS-parts and we cannot know in advance when and where changes will occur (long-term failure).
-So throughout testing is needed, although GR rarely changes or removes something on their website (desktop-version)
+So throughout testing is needed.
 | Maintainability__RepairTurnaroundTime        | Loading data can take hours: shouldn't impact regular debugging too much
 | Security__Integrity                          | Users on GR might try to abuse our programs or other programs reading our outputs by saving rogue strings in reviews, usernames etc